visit-dav/visit/src/doc/dev_manual/SoftwareReliabilityEngineering.rst

-Serious incidents are those that have significant productivity consequences for multiple users and/or require an inordinate amount of resources (either time or people or both) to diagnose, work-around and/or ultimately properly correct.
+Serious incidents are those that have significant productivity consequences for multiple users and/or require an inordinate amount of resources (either time or people or both) to diagnose, workaround and/or ultimately properly correct.

 When such incidents occur, it is a best practice to spend some time considering adjustments in processes that can help to avoid repeating similar issues in